haskell-streaming/streaming/README.md

 § 1.
 The freely generated stream on a streamable functor

 `Stream` can be used wherever [`FreeT`](https://hackage.haskell.org/package/free-4.12.1/docs/Control-Monad-Trans-Free.html) or [`Coroutine`](http://hackage.haskell.org/package/monad-coroutine-0.9.0.2/docs/Control-Monad-Coroutine.html#t:Coroutine) are used.
 The compiler's standard range of optimizations work better for operations written in terms of `Stream`.  `Stream f m r`, like `FreeT f m r` or `Couroutine f m r` - is of course extremely general, and many functor-general combinators are exported by the general module `Streaming`.
-The familiar literature on free monads in Haskell will be of use in reflecting on this case (e.g. [this post](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html) and similar literature), but is in many respects distracting;  the important ["Coroutine Pipelines" essay](https://themonadreader.files.wordpress.com/2011/10/issue19.pdf) is closer in spirit to this library.

 In the applications we are thinking of, the general type `Stream f m r` expresses a succession of steps arising in a monad `m`, with a shape determined by the 'functor' parameter `f`, and resulting in a final value `r`.
 In the first instance you might read `Stream` as `Repeatedly`, with the understanding that one way of doing something some number of times, is to do it no times at all.